isarrider/vbus2influx/README.md

 Proof that the Pi3 is overkill...
 ![Clipboard01](https://user-images.githubusercontent.com/6953309/181697857-e6a26a3e-ba0e-4dd4-9741-4b94376aa0f4.png)

-A big thanks to Daniel wippermann for some really valueable hints and providing the library and to my coworker who wants to stay annonymous as he thinks his code is not "clean" enough ;)<br>
+A big thanks to Daniel wippermann for some really valueable hints and<br>
+providing the library and to my coworker who wants to stay annonymous as he thinks his code is not "clean" enough ;)<br>

-Ill update this when I have some Grafana screenshots
+I'll update this when I have some Grafana screenshots